-Italy’s Grand Tour begins with a time trial in Jerusalem.
+Italy’s Grand Tour begins with a time trial of 9.7 kilometres in Jerusalem.
 The course is rolling and the finish is slightly uphill.

 The 2nd stage runs from Haifa to Tel Aviv adn should be for fast finishers, while stage 3 of the Giro is going to be a hot and long affair.
 Following the start in Be’er Sheva the 226 kilometres course runs through the Negev desert to finish in Eilat on the Red Sea.
 Yet another opportunity for the sprinters.